 5. After the service configuration, during every day’s dog walking time, Ron will receive a real-time sensing result of the road, and the QoS of video transferring can guarantee a smooth and clear view for Harry to monitor his dog Bob.

+6. One day there is a music event hosted in the park.
+Soon the robot Ron or the network AI agent finds out that the network is congested.
+After receiving feedback, the network AI agent adjusts the policy to generate a dedicated network or a higher QoS policy for the robot Ron, thereby providing a better and more stable service for the robot.
+At the same time, the network AI agent can also perform self-reflection based on the feedback (e.g., memory updating, fine-tuning the model, etc.).